Measuring the ROI of your CRM System12 Jul 2021

 It’s the second bit that gets a bit tricky.

 Before I delve into the different ways you can measure the ROI of your CRM system, I’d like to talk a bit first about why you’d want to measure it at all.

 The short answer is: well, yes.
 As a business owner or manager, you want to make sure that no penny is being wasted.

 The long answer, however, is a bit more nebulous.
-A lot of businesses use CRM systems to make themselves more efficient.
+A lot of businesses use CRM systems to make themselves more efficient (although there are other goals).
 And being more efficient and effective is often measured more as a feeling rather than cold hard calculations.

 Let’s look at it this way, it’s not an exaggeration to say that COVID-19 has hit a lot of businesses really hard.
 And yes, 80% of them are planning on increasing or maintaining their current IT budget.
 That means that this IT spend simple MUST pay for itself (and more) to make up for losses in other places.